aahadley/Junior-Knights/Reviews_Lessons/1_Python 1 Review/review.md

 for i in range(0, 101, 2):
     lst += i
 ```
-This is all fine and dandy, but we're forgetting the Fundamental Theorem of Computer Science: **programmers are lazy.** Thankfully, python fives us a shorthand for this.
+This is all fine and dandy, but we're forgetting the Fundamental Theorem of Computer Science: **programmers are lazy.** Thankfully, python gives us a shorthand for this.

 ```Py
 evens = [i for i in range(0, 101, 2)]